partitio/grpc-gateway/README.md

 * `server/main.go`: service implementation
 * `main.go`: entrypoint of the generated reverse proxy

-To use the same port for custom HTTP handlers (e.g. serving `swagger.json`), gRPC-gateway, and a gRPC server, see [this code example by CoreOS](https://github.com/philips/grpc-gateway-example/blob/master/cmd/serve.go) (and its accompanying [blog post](https://coreos.com/blog/gRPC-protobufs-swagger.html))
+To use the same port for custom HTTP handlers (e.g. serving `swagger.json`), micro-gateway, and a gRPC server, see [this code example by CoreOS](https://github.com/philips/micro-gateway-example/blob/master/cmd/serve.go) (and its accompanying [blog post](https://coreos.com/blog/gRPC-protobufs-swagger.html))

 ## Features
 ### Supported